Keith Nugent

 Keith Alexander Nugent FAA (born 28 June 1959) is an Australian physicist.
 He is Emeritus Professor of Physics at the Australian National University (ANU) in Canberra.

 He was the Deputy Vice-Chancellor (Research and Innovation) of the Australian National University (ANU) from January 2019 to January 2024.

 Prior to this he was Deputy Vice-Chancellor and Vice-President (Research) at La Trobe University, Victoria, and a Laureate Professor of Physics at the University of Melbourne, specialising in X-ray optics and optical physics.

 He received a first-class honours degree from the University of Adelaide and his PhD from the ANU.
 Nugent is a Fellow of the Australian Academy of Science (FAA), and is known for his research in X-ray optics, X-ray free electron laser science, novel approaches to microscopy and X-ray phase contrast imaging.

 Early life and education

 Nugent was born in Bath, England, where his father was a chocolate chemist for Fry & Sons.
 The family, including Nugent’s mother and his two brothers, moved to Australia when he was 11, when his father took up a role at Red Tulip (since taken over by Cadbury) in Melbourne.
 The family moved again to country NSW and Nugent completed his schooling at Batlow Central School.

-When he was in year 11, Nugent knew he wanted to further pursue mathematics and physics, and, since it was not available at Batlow Central School, taught himself the highest level maths so he could go on to study physics at university.

 He undertook a BSc in Physics and Theoretical Physics at ANU, Honours in Physics at University of Adelaide, then returned to the ANU to undertake a PhD in Laser Physics.